This post may contain affiliate links for which I receive a small commission.

 Directions to Mammoth Hot Springs

--The road between Mammoth Hot Springs to the Northeast entrance is open year round 24 hours a day if weather permits.
+The road between Mammoth Hot Springs through Lamar Valley to Cooke City is open year round 24 hours a day if weather permits.
+Snow tires may be required at times.

 Temperatures: